-The NJO National Youth Orchestra of the Netherlands, founded in 1957, offers a stage to young top talent between 18 and 26 years old.
+The NJO National Youth Orchestra of the Netherlands, founded in 1957, offers a stage to young top talent aged 18 to 26 years.
 This makes it a stepping stone to a professional career for conservatoire students.
-Each year, the NJO organises several large projects in which young musical top talent plays the leading part.
-During the summer project of the NJO, young international musicians work with well-known coaches, conductors and soloists on a wide range of classical music.
+Each year, NJO organises several large projects in which young musical top talent plays the leading part.
+During the summer project of NJO, young international musicians work with well-known coaches, conductors and soloists on a wide range of classical music.
 The results of this work are performed during the NJO Muziekzomer Gelderland (the next edition will take place between 30 July and 15 August 2021).
 The concerts of this festival take place at remarkable locations throughout the Dutch province of Gelderland, including Apeldoorn, Nijmegen, Nunspeet, Ede and Arnhem.
-Following the NJO Muziekzomer Gelderland, the NJO will go on an (international) tour.
+Following the NJO Muziekzomer Gelderland, NJO will go on an (international) tour.

-The upcoming concerts of the NJO can be found in the upcoming events.
+The upcoming concerts of NJO can be found in the upcoming events.